-3.14 Data Protection Officer (DPO)
+3.15 Data Protection Officer (DPO)

-The Council's designated DPO is Laura Brentnall, Compliance & Data Protection Officer available via dpo@lichfielddc.gov.uk.
+The Council's designated DPO is available via dpo@lichfielddc.gov.uk.
 The DPO MUST be involved, properly and in a timely manner, in all issues which relate to the protection of personal data.
-The Council will support the DPO in performing her [this list is not exhaustive] tasks:
+The Council will support the DPO in performing their [this list is not exhaustive] tasks: